dalew75/hotaisle-deployer/README.md

 - `curl` - For API requests
 - `jq` - For JSON parsing
 - `ssh` / `scp` - For remote access
-- `gnome-terminal` - For log window (optional, falls back to manual command)
+- Terminal emulator (optional):
+  - Linux/GNOME: `gnome-terminal` (auto-detected)
+  - macOS: `Terminal.app` or `iTerm2` (manual command provided)
+  - Windows: WSL or Git Bash (manual command provided)
+  - If no terminal emulator is found, the script will display the manual command to run

 ### HotAisle Account
 - HotAisle team name